granek/aimhii/README.md

 The bioinformatics software that AIM-HII depends on is described in the 4 section.

-Note that in the instructions below, text that is in `fixed width font` is should be typed at the command line.
+Note that in the instructions below, text that has `this formatting` should be typed at the command line.

 # Docker Installation